MPDL/rdmo-plugins-maus/README.md

 * a LICENSE export plugin, which creates a LICENSE file or a licenses.zip file with the license(s) chosen for an SMP project
 * an SMP Report export plugin, which creates an html file with all answers of an SMP project, displayed as a report

-This repo also implements an SMPExportMixin, which can be used by other [export plugins](https://rdmo.readthedocs.io/en/latest/plugins/#project-export-plugins).
-This SMPExportMixin offers SMP-specific export options and their content.
+This repo also implements an SMPExportMixin class, which can be used by other [export plugins](https://rdmo.readthedocs.io/en/latest/plugins/#project-export-plugins).
+This SMPExportMixin class offers SMP-specific export options and their content.
 An example implementation is the [GitLabExportProvider](https://github.com/MPDL/rdmo-plugins-gitlab/tree/dev).

 ## Setup